Soap made from human corpses

 During the 20th century there were various instances of soap being made from human body fat.
-During World War I, the British press claimed that the Germans operated a corpse factory in which they made glycerine and soap from the bodies of their own soldiers.
+During World War I, the British press falsely claimed that the Germans operated a corpse factory in which they made glycerine and soap from the bodies of their own soldiers.
 Both during and after World War II, widely circulated rumors claimed that soap was being mass-produced from the bodies of the victims of Nazi concentration camps which were located in German-occupied Poland.
 During the Nuremberg trials items were presented as evidence of such production.
-The Yad Vashem Memorial has stated that the Nazis did not in fact produce soap with fat extracted from Jewish corpses on an industrial scale, but that they may have circulated rumors to this effect in order to frighten camp inmates.
+The Yad Vashem Memorial has stated that the Nazis did not in fact produce soap with fat extracted from Jewish corpses on an industrial scale, but that they may have circulated rumors to this effect in order to frighten inmates.

 History

-18th Century
+18th century

 In 1780, the former Holy Innocents' Cemetery in Paris was closed because of overuse.
 In 1786, the bodies were exhumed and the bones were moved to the Catacombs.
 Many bodies had incompletely decomposed and had reduced into deposits of fat.
 During the exhumation, this fat was collected and subsequently turned into candles and soap.

 In 1787, the French inspector of manufactures Jean-Marie Roland de la Platière reportedly proposed a scheme to the Academy of Lyons for utilizing the bodies of the dead by converting the fat into lamp-oil and the bones into phosphoric acid.